awsdocs/aws-doc-sdk-examples/java/example_code/translate/README.md

-# DynamoDB code examples for the SDK for Java 1.x
+# Amazon Translate code examples for the SDK for Java 1.x

 > NOTE: Examples for this SDK are no longer supported.
 > These examples are for historical purposes only, and should not be relied upon.